forthright/vile/doc/index.md

 ## Goal

-Vile can be used to run all types of static analysis and other checks via one top level package, and ultimately aims to provide:
+Vile can run all types of static analysis via one top level package, and ultimately aims to provide:

 * A simple and robust API
 * An easy to use plugin system